simdjson/simdjson/doc/ondemand_design.md

    Since this is the first time this parser has been used, `iterate()` first allocates internal parser buffers if this is the first time through.
 When reusing an existing parser, allocation only happens if the new document is bigger than internal buffers can handle.
-The On Demand API only ever allocates memory in the `iterate()` function call.
+The On-Demand API only ever allocates memory in the `iterate()` function call.

    The simdjson library then preprocesses the JSON text at high speed, finding all tokens (i.e. the starting